paulssonlab/paulssonlab/paulssonlab/src/paulssonlab/shenker/lab-helper/README.md

-# janelle
+# lab-helper
-Slack bot to automate microscope scheduling and logistics tasks for the Paulsson lab.
+Scripts to automate microscope scheduling and logistics tasks for the Paulsson lab.